sentry-demos/component_to_dsn_mux/README.md

 ## Run
 The main function should be provided with 3 arguments:
-1) defaultDSN - The DSN of your main/default project where the events are going to be sent to in case that component name is not specified or has no mapping in the config file.
+1) defaultDSN - The DSN of your main/default project where the events will be sent to in cases where `sentry_relay_component` is not specified or has no mapping in the config file.
 2) ConfigFilePath - A file that contains a JSON object that contains mapping from component name to DSN
 3) numberOfGoWorkers - This argument is set in order to support concurency, each go worker will handle X goroutines, each goroutine will process one event.